xddxdd/blog/source/_posts/en/article/modify-computer/laptop-muxed-nvidia-passthrough.lantian/index.md

 You will only need to run `systemctl --user start scream` in the future.

+{% endinteractive %}

 ## Passthrough Keyboard & Mouse Operations

+The latest Looking Glass can relay keyboard and mouse events reliably now.
+These steps are kept for reference only.

+{% interactive_buttons %}
+keyboardmouse_hide|Hide
+keyboardmouse_show|Show older steps from 2022-01
+{% endinteractive_buttons %}

+{% interactive keyboardmouse_show %}

 The relay of the keyboard and mouse in Looking Glass isn't very stable, as misses of operation can happen from time to time.
 Therefore, if you want to play some games in the VM, you need a more reliable way to pass your keyboard and mouse into the VM.